dcarpintero/taxonomy-completion/README.md

 ```

-We choose to continue with the embeddings quantized using SentenceTransformers, but we will analyze also the results using our implementation.
+We will continue with the embeddings quantized using SentenceTransformers:

 ```python
 # `f32_embeddings` => if you prefer to not use quantization